Are You Ready?

 Other unique benefits of the Competition are:

 - To hear from professionals in the business.
 There are three judges at every level (with the exception of the Qualifying Round) of the Competition, chosen from a selected list of professionals in the business.
-We make them available to you following the competition for feedback, so that you might ask questions and hear first-hand their thoughts about your presentation that day.
+The judges are available to you following the competition for feedback, so that you might ask questions and hear first-hand their thoughts about your presentation that day.

 - To assess your vocal development.
 The best way to improve at auditioning is to do more auditions.
 This is a chance to sing a professional audition and get a better idea of how your audition skills compare to the other singers of the day.
 We encourage singers to sit in and observe the auditions to get a full picture of the vocal talent that day.

 - To advance professionally.
 The judges for the Met Competition are part of a larger network of industry professionals.
-Many of them are in a position to recommend you for work, advanced study or an apprenticeship.
+Many of them are in a position to recommend you for work or advanced training programs.
 The Competition can go beyond one day of singing and open doors for the future.

 Qualified applicants may choose to enter any District audition across the country regardless of whether they are a resident of the area.
 District winners must compete in the Region Finals of the Region in which they were District winners.
-Because we allow singers to audition in the District of their choice, there will be certain unavoidable instances when a panel includes a judge with a connection to one or more contestants.
+Because singers select their District of choice, there will be certain unavoidable instances when a panel includes a judge with a connection to one or more contestants.
 While we work to avoid this situation, please be assured that judges are required to recuse themselves from deliberations about singers with whom they have previously worked.